profweiliu/environmental-design-capstone/assignments.md

 ## Assignment 2: Complete Streets Brief

 Identify a street you are familiar with that is currently automobile-dominant in design and use.
 This could be a street you experience regularly near campus or one from your hometown.
-Using this street as a case study, develop a **Complete Streets communication Brief Sheet**.
+Using this street as a case study, develop a **Complete Streets Communication Brief Sheet**.

 Your brief sheet must include the following elements:
 - Project Title